Miguel-Henriques/terraform-reference-guides/docs/MODULARIZATION.md

 ### Environment modules

+Environments are nothing more than product instances.
+These do not apply to every scenario but rather to multi-tenant distributions with dedicated infrastructure.
+For multi-tenancy products hosted on shared infrastructure the product module is sufficient as there is no tenant-specific configurations to define.

+Environment modules should NOT include any Terraform configuration besides the terraform backend initialization and product configuration.

+Example:

+├─ environment #1
+│  ├─ main.tf
+│  └─ env.tfvars
+├─ environment #2
+│  ├─ main.tf
+│  └─ env.tfvars

 ### How to version: Git tags + Semantic Versioning

 The actual task of versioning a module follows the same approach of any other git repository.
-Ideally, version increments are made programmatically alongside the [Semantic Versioning Specification](https://semver.org/).
+Ideally, version increments are made programmatically either leveraging your SCM capabilities, as part of your CI pipelines or even relying on less elegant solutions such as traditional bash scripts.
+You should base your versioning on a well defined open standard such as the [Semantic Versioning Specification](https://semver.org/).